 Anaga is in our opinion one of the most beautiful and mysterious places in Tenerife and we really wanted to explore it more on foot, especially the laurissilva forest.

-The Lunar Landscape hike in Tenerife is among our favourites on the island, because of the location, the beautiful pine forest, the views towards Gran Canaria and the amazing sensation of walking above the clouds.
-We did this hike on a sunny and warm day at the beginning of March and we left from the South of Tenerife while it was a bit cloudy.
-On our way towards the Lunar Landscape (Paisaje Lunar) we started to see the clouds beneath us and above the clouds you could only see a bit of Gran Canaria, which made for a pretty amazing view.
+TWe did this hike on a sunny and warm day at the beginning of March and we started our journey in the South of Tenerife where it was a bit cloudy.
+On our way towards the Lunar Landscape (Paisaje Lunar), we started to see the clouds beneath us and when we got at a high point, above the clouds, we were able to get a glimpse of Gran Canaria, which made for a pretty amazing view.

 The thing that we love most about Tenerife is the diversity in landscape and activities that you get to do while visiting this unique destination in the Atlantic Ocean.